 - Does not require a healthy immune system

 To date, many patients have undergone treatment with INPT, with over 60 Phelix Borrelia-Phage Tests being performed in total, the results of which are yet to be determined.
-Clinical cure, as in the quote above from Dr. Liegner, is a difficult issue to determine, since the eradication of the causative bacteria, while wonderful, does not repair the damage of having the infection for months, years, or even decades in some cases.
+Complete eradication and clinical cure, as mentioned in the article from Dr. Liegner, is a difficult issue to determine, since the eradication of the causative bacteria, while wonderful, does not repair the damage of having the infection for months, years, or even decades in some cases.
 However, the majority of patients have experienced more rapid and often more dramatic symptom-relief that would be expected with the disappearance of the offending bacteria, Borrelia.
 Symptom improvement has varied from each individual, with the most dramatic being a few individuals who were wheelchair bound due to their prolonged battle with the infection have been able to stand up from the wheelchair and in one case is able to walk.

 The attraction of this work is obvious, however it is even more exciting when considering that if verified with continued INPT treatment and phage testing, the reality is that when there are no Borrelia bacteria or persistor cells left, a person will not be not in remission, as seen with conventional antibiotic treatment when symptoms abate for a period, but because a few bacteria remain in spite of prolonged antibiotic treatment, their illness may return.
-With none of the Borrelia left in the body, there is no remission, as the person is cured.
+With none of the Borrelia left in the body, there is no remission from a small percentage of the bacteria persisting and reactivating, since all of the infection has been eliminated.
 Reinfection would require the person to acquire the infection by one of the many transmitting vectors, such as ticks.

 With the laboratory confirmation of elimination of Borrelia, it appears that a person can now begin and end treatment of Borrelia within an unheard of two week period.